 Award at a Glance

-Award amount: $1,000, plus up to $2000 travel expenses, complimentary early registration to the American Physiology Summit and a complimentary ticket to the CV Section banquet.
+Award amount: $1,000, plus up to $2000 in travel expense reimbursement, reimbursement of the early registration fee to the American Physiology Summit and a complimentary ticket to the CV Section banquet.

 Application deadline: February 26